ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 WITH DESCRIPTIONS OF SCENES AND SITES PERTINENT TO THE STUDY OF CHRISTIANITY

-The hill of Bethzatha from St. Steven's Gate in the lower left ascending to the NW.
-The yellow line indicates the location of the Bethesda pools.
+A view of the hill of Bethzatha from St. Steven's Gate in the lower left ascending to the NW.
+The yellow line indicates the location of the Bethesda pools

 There was a trench separating the second wall and the new city on the northern hill called Bethzatha; Josephus War Book V, Chapter 4.
 The pools of Bethesda may have been outside or inside the Sheep Gate mentioned in the Gospel.
 I have read that it was outside the wall, but have not seen the proofs.

-The yellow line in the upper right corner indicates the area of the pools of Bethesda during the first century of the Christian era.
-The modern eastern wall from the left corner (SE) as far as the area near the yellow line was close to the position of the Roman era wall as the SE corner was contains partially preserved Herodian construction.
+The yellow line along the wall of Jerusalem in the upper right corner indicates the area of the pools of Bethesda during the first century of the Christian era.
+The modern eastern wall from the left corner (SE) as far as the area near the yellow line is close to the position of the Roman era wall as the SE corner contains partially preserved Herodian construction.